RetroDECK/ES-DE/USERGUIDE-DEV.md

 Following this just start ES-DE and the game should be shown as a single entry that can be launched using Cemu.

 **Method 2, unpacked games**

+Only the setup on Windows is covered here, but it's the same principle in Linux and macOS.

 Using this unpacked approach, the content of each game is divided into the three directories _code, content_ and _meta_.